 In simple terms your webpage needs to be relevant to the searcher’s query, it must match the searchers intent and it should have authority.
 Where authority is defined by the search engine algorithms.
 The webpage (or website if you have many pages) must be technically correct.

-Local Vs National
+Local SEO Vs National

 Are you looking for customers in your local area or nationally?
 It makes a huge difference to your investment in SEO.

 The local SEO process is different to the process required for national coverage.
-Generally, it is easier (and cheaper) to rank in a local area for search terms with a local element (‘service’ in Nottingham).
+Generally, it is easier (and cheaper) to rank in a restricted area for search terms with a local element (‘service’ in Nottingham).

 What builds authority?
 Many things but probably the most important is backlinks.